 Types of parks & reserves in NSW

-- National parks are areas protected for their unspoiled landscapes and native plants and animals.
+National parks are areas protected for their unspoiled landscapes and native plants and animals.
 They are set aside for conservation and public enjoyment, and usually offer visitor facilities including walking tracks, day picnic areas, and camping grounds.
 See national parks in our region.

-- State conservation areas: These are parks, often containing important natural environments, which have been set aside for conservation, public enjoyment and potential exploration.
-In our region these include Cape Byron SCA, Whian Whian SCA
+State Conservation Areas: (SCA) These are parks, often containing important natural environments, which have been set aside for conservation, public enjoyment and potential exploration.
+In our region these include Cape Byron SCA and Whian Whian SCA.

-- Aquatic reserves: Aquatic reserves have been established to protect biodiversity and provide representative samples of our wonderfully varied marine life and habitats.
+Aquatic reserves: Aquatic reserves have been established to protect biodiversity and provide representative samples of our wonderfully varied marine life and habitats.
 Julian Rocks Aquatic Reserve, Cook Island Aquatic Reserve.
 NB: Editor note; the island/s within an aquatic reserve are almost always also listed as Nature Reserves.
 Visitation and activities are usually strictly limited.

 Photos © by D Palmer, Big Volcano Tourism